eisenzopf/redactomatic/README.md

 The following parameters affect the regular expression matching.

 - flags - behaves as described for `redact.RedactorRegex`.
+- combine-sets - If True, combine all phrases into a single regex for efficiency (Default=True)
 - add-wordbreak - If True, sets the prematch.regex and postmatch.regex t- be '\b'.
 (Default=True)
 - prematch - A section defining the pattern to match *before* the phrase (optional).
 One of:
   - regex - an inline regular expression or list ore regular expressions